Q: I believe my child may be on the autism spectrum. How can I get a diagnosis?

 A: There is no set duration for services.
 As one service agreement comes to a close, we renew based on targets and goals.
-Most of our programs are for children under age 10.
+Most of our group programs are designed for children under age 10.

 Q: What if my child is already receiving autism treatment services elsewhere?
 Will my child still be eligible for AIM’s services?